NotAKidoS/NAK_CVR_Mods/IKFixes/README.md

 * Root Angle Offset while looking around.
 Fixes feet only pointing in direction of head.
 * Halfbody feet pointing upward.

+**Configurations** -
+* Neck Stiffness
+* Body Rot Stiffness
+* Rot Chest By Hands
+* Assign Remaining Trackers
+* Network IK Pass

+**NOTE**
+The mod works, but is done in a very janky way with patches everywhere.

+I could spend some time to properly clean it up and make the fixes more "stable", but there isn't much reason to as the IKSystem is still in active development.
+This mod is just mostly a collection of quick fixes to a bunch of things that bothered me, and that I knew or could guess how to fix after working on DesktopVRIK for however long.

 ## Relevant Feedback Posts:
 https://feedback.abinteractive.net/p/ik-knee-tracking